UKHomeOffice/asl-reporting/whatCanIDo.md

 ### As an internal administrator I can remove a user from ASRU

-### As an external administrator I can remove named people from an establishment that I am associated with
+### As an external administrator I can remove named people from an establishment for which I am administrator

-### As an external administrator I can add named people to an establishment that I am associated with
+### As an external administrator I can add named people to an establishment for which I am administrator